si2-urssi/website/content/blog/2019-02-19-Incubator.md

 *Thanks for comments from: Dan Katz, Suresh Marru, Abby Cabunoc Mayes, Micaela S. Parker, Danielle Robinson, and Nic Weber.*

 Research software is software created by scholarly researchers.
-Often researchers produce code that is ‘open’, in alignment with scientific norms.
+Often researchers produce source code that is ‘open’, in alignment with scientific norms.
 But this code and the research it supports is not always “sustainable”, because it does not have a viable community of developers and users working with it in an ongoing way.
 For open source software in general, there are several detailed, existing taxonomies of successful open source community models, including the[ Apache Project Maturity Model](http://community.apache.org/apache-way/apache-project-maturity-model.html) and Mozilla’s [Open Source Archetypes](https://blog.mozilla.org/wp-content/uploads/2018/05/MZOTS_OS_Archetypes_report_ext_scr.pdf).
 Are there specific patterns of open community challenges and growth for research software that an incubator could address?

 This was the question we explored at a Community Workshop for the conceptualization of a US Research Software Sustainability Institute (URSSI).
 Aspirationally, URSSI would be funded by the National Science Foundation.
 The focus of this workshop was on the possibility of an Incubator associated with URSSI, an incubator imagined as an institution that assists research software that is not yet sustainable to become sustainable.
 In our workshop meeting, representatives of several different open community incubators, including those dedicated to research software and open communities more generally, presented their approaches.
 The following model was synthesized from those cases.
 It characterizes several stages of a project as it grows from initial software source code to a sustainable open community.